presslabs/zipa/docs/magic.md

 #### Calls to the remote are only made when you actually make a call from python

-The following statemens don't make a remote call
+The following statements do not make a remote call
 ```
 repos = gh.orgs['django'].repos
 print gh.orgs.django
 ```
-While these ones do
+While these ones do:
 ```
 repos = gh.orgs['django'].repos
 # this calls GET /orgs/django/repos